dschnelldavis/angular2-json-schema-form/README.md

 </json-schema-form>
 ```

 You can also mix these two styles depending on your needs.
-In the example playground, all examples use the combined `form` input for `schema`, `layout`, and `data`, which enables each example to control those three inputs, but the playground uses another input for `framework`, enabling you to change the framework independent of the example.
+In the example playground, all examples use the combined `form` input for `schema`, `layout`, and `data`, which enables each example to control those three inputs, but the playground uses separate inputs for `language` and `framework`, enabling it to change those settings independent of the example.

 Combining inputs is useful if you have many unique forms and store each form's data and schema together.
-If you have one form (or many identical forms), it will likely be more useful to use separate inputs for your data and schema—though even in that case, if you use a custom layout, you could store your schema and layout together and use one input for both.
+If you have one form (or many identical forms), it will likely be more useful to use separate inputs for your data and schema.
+Though even in that case, if you use a custom layout, you could store your schema and layout together and use one input for both.

 #### Compatibility modes